boazbk/tcs/lec_19_cryptography.md

 and every time you suspected a virus, you'll need to ask all these services for a fresh DVD.
 This doesn't sounds so appealing.

 This is not just a theoretical issue.
-The Soviets have used the one-time pad for their confidential communication since before the 1940's, and in fact it seems that even before
+The Soviets have used the one-time pad for their confidential communication since before the 1940's.
-Shannon's work, the U.S. intelligence  already knew in 1941 that the one-time pad is in principle "unbreakable"  (see page 32 in the [Venona document](http://nsarchive.gwu.edu/NSAEBB/NSAEBB278/01.PDF) ).
+In fact,  even before Shannon's work, the U.S. intelligence  already knew in 1941 that the one-time pad is in principle "unbreakable"  (see page 32 in the [Venona document](http://nsarchive.gwu.edu/NSAEBB/NSAEBB278/01.PDF)).
-However, it  turned out that the hassle of manufacturing so many keys for all the communication took its toll on the Soviets and they ended up reusing the same keys for more than one message, though they tried to use them for completely different receivers in the (false) hope that this wouldn't be detected.
+However, it  turned out that the hassle of manufacturing so many keys for all the communication took its toll on the Soviets and they ended up reusing the same keys for more than one message.
+They did try  to use them for completely different receivers in the (false) hope that this wouldn't be detected.
 The [Venona Project](https://en.wikipedia.org/wiki/Venona_project) of the U.S. Army was founded in February 1943 by Gene Grabeel (see [genegrabeelfig](){.ref}), a former home economics teacher from Madison Heights, Virgnia and Lt.
 Leonard Zubko.
 In October 1943, they had their breakthrough when it was discovered that the Russians are reusing their keys.^[Credit to this discovery is shared by Lt.
 Richard Hallock, Carrie Berry, Frank Lewis, and Lt.
 Karl Elmquist, and there are others that have made important contribution to this project.
 See pages 27 and 28 in the document.]